gratipay/finances/README.md

-our upstream processors commingled with escrow, *and* we want to keep our fee *income* as close to our fee *expenses* as possible (our true operating income, of course, comes [through Gratipay](https://gratipay.com/Gratipay/) just like any other Gratipay Team).
+our upstream processors commingled with escrow, *and* we want to keep our fee *income* as close to our fee *expenses* as possible (our true operating income, of course, comes [through Gratipay](https://gratipay.com/Gratipay/) just like any other project on Gratipay).
 To deal with this dual reality, we use a **fee buffer**.
-Ideally the balance in the fee buffer is zero, though of course it fluctuates in practice.
+Ideally the balance in the fee buffer is zero, but in practice it fluctuates.

-You'll see, then, that the assets on our balance sheet are broken down according to these three second-level categories: escrow, fee buffer, and operations.
-Each also gets a separate income statement:
+You'll see, then, that the assets on our balance sheet are broken down according to three second-level categories: `Escrow`, `Fee-Buffer`, and `Operations`.

- - Net income on the income statement hits Current Activity on the balance sheet
- - Escrow activity hits the Escrow liability account
- - Fee Buffer activity hits the Fee Buffer liability account

 Whereas the second-level asset categories are *logical*, our actual *physical* bank and processor accounts end up as third-level categories.
 So, for example, our actual balance at New Alliance Federal Credit Union is equal to the sum of these three balance sheet accounts:

+ - `Assets:Escrow:New Alliance`
- - Assets:Escrow:New Alliance
+ - `Assets:Fee-Buffer:New Alliance`
- - Assets:Fee Buffer:New Alliance
- - Assets:Operations:New Alliance
+ - `Assets:Operations:New Alliance`

 ### Fiscal Year